Hetman of the Zaporizhian Cossacks: Background

+The Registered Cossacks were formally established in 1572.

-The first widely recognized hetman of Zaporizhia was Dmytro Vyshnevetsky, after that several Polish starostas were added to the Hetman registry such as Lanckoroński and Daszkiewicz who also led their own Cossack formations.
+Several Polish starostas such as Lanckoroński and Daszkiewicz, who also led their own Cossack formations in Polish service in the early 16th century, have been retroactively considered hetmans of the Registered Cossacks.
 According to Mykhailo Hrushevsky they were not really considered as hetmans, at least by their contemporaries.
 Among others such starostas were Karpo Maslo from Cherkasy, Yatsko Bilous (Pereiaslav), Andrushko (Bratslav), and many others.
 Even Princes Konstanty Ostrogski and Bohdan Hlinski were conducting Cossack raids on Tatar uluses (districts).

+The commanders of Zaporozhian Host units (the Kish), often considered as hetmans (and sometimes named as such in primary sources), in fact served the function since the 1620s known as Kish otaman, a term which by the end of the 17th century completely replaced "hetman".

+From 1572 onwards, "hetman" was the unofficial title of commanders of the Registered Cossack Army of the Polish–Lithuanian Commonwealth, which officially called them starszy ("senior" or "elder").
+From 1625, Registered Cossacks were allowed to elect their own hetmans, subject to approval by the king.
+However, after suppressing the 1637–1638 Cossack uprisings, the Registered Cossack hetmanship in the Commonwealth was abolished and replaced by a government commissioner.

-The commanders of Zaporozhian Host units (the Kish) often considered as hetmans in fact carried a title of Kish Otaman.
-As from 1572, hetman was the unofficial title of commanders of the Registered Cossack Army of the Polish–Lithuanian Commonwealth.
-From the 1648 Bohdan Khmelnytsky uprising, Hetman was the title of the head of the Cossack state, the Cossack Hetmanate.
-Cossack hetmans had very broad powers and acted as supreme military commanders and executive leaders (by issuing administrative decrees).
+From the 1648 Khmelnytsky Uprising onwards, Hetman of the Zaporizhian Host was the title of the head of the Ukrainian Cossack state, the Cossack Hetmanate.
+Cossack hetmans were elected by the Cossack Rada (an early form of democracy), had limited powers in peacetime, but broad powers in wartime, and acted as supreme military commanders and executive leaders (by issuing administrative decrees).

-After the split of Ukrainian territory along the Dnieper River by the Polish-Russian Treaty of Andrusovo 1667, there was an introduction of dual leadership for each bank, or for each Ukraine of Dnieper (left and right).
-After the Treaty of Andrusovo there existed two different Cossack Hetmanates with two Hetmans: the one in Poland being called Nakazny Hetman of His Royal Mercy of Zaporizhian Host, and the Russian one titled Hetman of His Tsar's Mercy of Zaporizhian Host.
+After the split of Ukrainian territory along the Dnieper River by the Commonwealth-Tsardom Treaty of Andrusovo (1667), there was an introduction of dual leadership for each bank, or for each Ukraine of Dnieper (left and right).
+After 1667, there existed two different Cossack Hetmanates with two Hetmans: the Right-bank hetman was called "Nakazny Hetman of His Royal Mercy of Zaporizhian Host", and the Left-bank one titled "Hetman of His Tsarist Mercy's Zaporizhian Host".

+Eventually the official state powers of the Right-Bank Hetmanate were phased out around 1712, when the Commonwealth discontinued conformations or appointments of hetmans and colonels of Registered Cossacks, integrated them in the Commonwealth army, and abolished the ten remaining Regiments on the Right Bank.

-Eventually the official state powers of Cossack Hetmans were gradually diminished in the 18th century, and finally abolished by Catherine II of Russia in 1764.
+The state powers of the Left-Bank Cossack Hetmans were gradually diminished in the 18th century, and finally abolished by Catherine II of Russia in 1764.
+On the other hand, the powers of the hetmans of the Zaporizhian Sich increased in the 18th century at the expense of the Sich Rada democracy, until its liquidation in 1775.